kickbessie612/prop-master/app/README.md

 Updates and returns an existing prop.

 - Require Authentication: isManager is True
-- Require proper authorization: Prop must belong to the current user's Prophouse
+- Require proper authorization: Prop must belong to the current user's prophouse
 - Request

   - Method: PUT